thenukasiva/connect-4-pygame/README.md

 # connect-4-pygame

-🟡🔴 connect-4 made with pygame. made for the purpose of playing around with Python.
+🟡🔴 connect-4 made with pygame. made for the purpose of playing around with Python and exploring pygame!